rdbahm/RoleplayingGames/DungeonPlanet/HologramCompendiumClass.md

 When you perform the "Last Breath" action, take +1 forward.
 Your projector additionally gains additional armor when exposed (+1 armor when projection is deactivated)

 #### Failsafe Systems
 When "Circuit Damage" occurs while in "tangible" mode, if you choose to deactivate your projector, the tangibility circuits disappate any damage above the amount which triggered "Circuit Damage."
+For instance, if Circuit Damage occurs at 3 HP, your health will remain at 3 HP if you voluntarily turn your projector off.

 #### Decoupled Kinetic Generator
 When intentionally disabling projection, you may choose to retain the ability to interact and move, rendering yourself hard to see.
 However, your projection source is still visible.